Chatlada-Nina/serenity-relax-and-spa/README.md

 - The code to make the booking form and the Footer were taken from the CL[Boardwalk Games](https://github.com/Code-Institute-Solutions/boardwalk-games-v1-sourcecode/tree/main) project and modified to suit the website needs.
 - Template code for carousel, cards, customer reviews and modal(Become a member) using Bootstrap classes taken from [Bootstrap v5.3](https://getbootstrap.com/) and modified to suit the website needs.
 - The testimonial section was learned and modified from [Specific Youtube Tutorial](https://www.youtube.com/watch?v=MQn-xLjZglc)

+### Acknowledgments
+I would like to acknowledge the following people:

+* Jubril Akolade - My code Institute mentor.
+* Eric - my partner who is always supportive and beleive in me.